LucaCanali/Miscellaneous/Spark_Notes/Tools_Spark_Linux_FlameGraph.md

   - an example at [Apache Spark 2.0 Performance Improvements Investigated With Flame Graphs](https://externaltable.blogspot.com/2016/09/spark-20-performance-improvements.html):
   - only measures the JVM
   - needs also [https://github.com/lhotari/jfr-report-tool]
-  - currently requires license from Oracle if used in production, recent announcements hint Oracle fully open sourcing this
+  - JFR requires license from Oracle if used in production up to Java version 1.8, for Java 9 and higher I understand with is now in open source
 - Perf
   - see Brendan's pages and the blog post [Java in Flames](https://medium.com/netflix-techblog/java-in-flames-e763b3d32166)
   - goes together with [perf-map-agent](https://github.com/jvm-profiling-tools/perf-map-agent)